ManiMozaffar/awesome-resumes/README.md

 - ### About Me
   - ✅ **Write about 2-4 lines**
-  - ✅ **First comes the the country name, second comes the city's name where you live.**
+  - ✅ **First comes the country name, second comes the city name where you live.**
   - ✅ **from third person view perspective**
     - 👎 I am a developer a backend developer with 5 years experience cc
     - 👍 A backend developer with 5 years experience
   - ✅ **Highlight your key skills and areas of expertise**
-    - 👎 An experinced backend developer with 5 years experience
+    - 👎 An experienced backend developer with 5 years of experience
-    - 👍 An experinced backend developer with a years of experience using microservice and service orinted design
+    - 👍 An experienced backend developer with years of experience using microservice and service-oriented design
   - ✅ **Emphasize your unique related value proposition or memberships**
     - 👍 Contributed to the development of several open-source Python projects, including Django Rest Framework and Pandas.
-  - ✅ **Using academic address is better than using public address like gmail**
+  - ✅ **Using an academic address is better than using a public address like Gmail**
     - 👍 example@academicinstitution.edu
     - 👎 example@gmail.com
   - ✅ **Use hyperlinks for your contract information**
-  - ✅ **Must include linkedin, and maybe github or alternative platforms**
+  - ✅ **Must include LinkedIn and maybe GitHub or alternative platforms**
-  - ✅ **A good photo is better than no photo, and no photo is better than bad photo.
-Good photo is considered as you wearing a professional clothes, such as suit.**
+  - ✅ **A good photo is better than no photo, and no photo is better than a bad photo.
+A good photo is considered as you wearing professional clothes, such as a suit.**
   - ❌ **Don't Share personal information such as age, religion, political views, or exact address information**
-    - 👎 A 22 years old experinced backend developer
+    - 👎 A 22 year old experienced backend developer
     - 👍 A backend developer with 5 years experience
   - ❌ **Don't Include irrelevant information or hobbies**
     - 👎 Passionate about psychology
-    - 👍 Passionate about open sources contribution
+    - 👍 Passionate about open source contribution
   - ❌ **Don't Use unprofessional language or tone**
     - 👎 Really interesting helping out with open-source stuff.
 Like for serious, super pumped about it
-    - 👍 Passionate about open sources contribution
+    - 👍 Passionate about open source contribution
   - ❌ **Don't put the focus on only your skills, this is general information and a quick summary of your resume not your skill lists**
-  - ❌ **Avoid mentioning any soft skills directly or indirectly; unless it's been underhood of your job title (Lead developer, CTO, Founder or etc)**
+  - ❌ **Avoid mentioning any soft skills directly or indirectly; unless it's been underhood of your job title (Lead developer, CTO, Founder, etc)**
 - ### Work Experience

   - ✅ **Use bullet points**
     - 👎 ................
     - 👍 • ................
   - ✅ **Write minimum 2 bullet points, maximum 6.
-Even elon musk doesn't write more than 6 :/**
+Even Elon Musk doesn't write more than 6:/**
-  - ✅ **Start with your most recent or current position and work backwards**
+  - ✅ **Start with your most recent or current position and work backward**
-  - ✅ **Make sure your jobs don't have overlap with each other or other experiences, such as teaching, only overlap that is allowed is Work Experience with Education.**
+  - ✅ **Make sure your jobs don't overlap with each other or other experiences, such as teaching, the only overlap that is allowed is Work Experience with Education.**
-  - ✅ **Use bullet points to list your responsibilities and achievements for each job, you can testify this by asking how and why and if it answers then it's a good responsibilities and achievements.**
+  - ✅ **Use bullet points to list your responsibilities and achievements for each job, you can testify this by asking how and why, and if it answers then it's a good responsibility and achievements.**
     - 👎 • Refactored the backend's code (Why?)
-    - 👎 • Improved beter coding readability, easier maintenance and development (How?)
+    - 👎 • Improved better coding readability, easier maintenance and development (How?)
-    - 👍 • Refactored the backend's code for beter coding readability, easier maintenance and development
+    - 👍 • Refactored the backend's code for better coding readability, easier maintenance and development
-  - ✅ **Remember that the HR team will first read your bullet points, if it's to hard to follow, then it's not a good one.
-Make sure the achievement are understable to HRs.
-In examples, I provided enough information regarding why I did (efficiency and high volumes for systematized transaction) and how I did (PostgreSQL replication, indexing and materialized views).
+  - ✅ **Remember that the HR team will first read your bullet points, if it's too hard to follow, then it's not a good one.
+Make sure the achievements are understandable to HRs.
+For example, I provided enough information regarding why I did it (efficiency and high volumes for systematized transactions) and how I did it (PostgreSQL replication, indexing, and materialized views).
 The how should be enough information to satisfy a technical person, and why should be enough information to satisfy a non-technical person such as HR**
-    - 👎 • Used replication, indexing and materialized views
+    - 👎 • Used replication, indexing, and materialized views
-    - 👍 • Constructed a systematized transaction system with PostgreSQL replication, indexing and materialized views, for efficiency and high volumes
+    - 👍 • Constructed a systematized transaction system with PostgreSQL replication, indexing, and materialized views, for efficiency and high volumes
   - ✅ **Quantify your achievements with specific metrics or numbers, when possible**
   - ✅ **Focus on your contributions to the company or team, not just your day-to-day tasks**
     - 👎 • Completed daily tasks and maintained project timelines